flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/RemoteMobile/RemoteAndroidApps.rst

 **Building**

 * Open Android Studio, and from the Welcome screen, select Open an existing Android Studio project.
-* From the Open File or Project window that appears, navigate to and select the directory where you have cloned FlytSDK.
-Click OK.
+* From the Open File or Project window that appears, navigate to and select the directory where you have cloned the FlytSample App, Click OK.
 * If it asks you to do a Gradle Sync, click OK.
 * You may also need to install various platforms and tools, if you get errors like **"Failed to find target with hash string 'android-23' "** and similar.
 * Click the Run button (the green arrow) or use Run -> Run 'android' from the top menu.